Uxbridge Common District: Uxbridge Academy

-The Uxbridge Academy was a prestigious New England preparatory institution in the early 19th century which graduated a number of prominent citizens.
-Among them were Marcus Spring, Colonel John Capron, Moses Taft, George B. Boomer,and Richard Sayles.
-Famous Historian and writer, William Augustus Mowry wrote a historical sketch about Uxbridge Academy.
+The Uxbridge Academy was a prestigious New England preparatory institution in the early 19th century which graduated a number of prominent citizens, including Marcus Spring, Colonel John Capron, Moses Taft, George B. Boomer, and Richard Sayles.
+Famous Historian and writer William Augustus Mowry wrote a historical sketch about Uxbridge Academy.
 Joshua Mason Macomber, A.M., M.D., was the principal of Uxbridge Academy from 1840-1850.
 This was said to be the "Palmy" period of the academy under the direction of this successful educator.
-The Uxbridge Academy developed a widespread reputation and during his tenure attracted hundreds of students from communities in at least six states.
+The Uxbridge Academy developed a widespread reputation during his tenure and attracted hundreds of students from communities in at least six states.
 The building that housed Uxbridge Academy still stands on the Town Common in Uxbridge, Massachusetts, and currently houses the Masonic Lodge.
 The Uxbridge academy began in 1818 as a secondary school in an upstairs location.

 The Uxbridge Common Historic District

 The historic town of Uxbridge, first settled in 1662, has more than 60 houses of the Federalist period and is a repository of unique early American history.
 The Uxbridge Common District includes a number of buildings from different periods and architectural designs.
 These include the Uxbridge Academy, 1818, which is a Federalist style building and now houses the Masonic Lodge, The Congregational Church, rebuilt here in the 1830s from its original site across the street, the Public Library 1870s, the blacksmith shop, 1780s, The Unitarian Church, The Uxbridge Inn, 1882, some older homes including "The Daughters of the American Revolution House", circa 1769, which is known as the "Deborah A. Wheelock House".
-Many older buildings in the town are of the Federalist architecture style, but there is also Georgian architecture, Italianate architecture, Greek Revival architecture, Gothic architecture, Queen Anne style architecture in the United States, Late Victorian architecture and more.
+Many older buildings in the town are of the Federalist architecture style, but there is also Georgian architecture, Italianate architecture, Greek Revival architecture, Gothic architecture, Queen Anne style architecture in the United States, Late Victorian architecture, and more.